ppone/docs/accounting/quickbooks-online.md

 - Payments applied to invoices on QuickBooks will be synced to Invoiced instantly.
 You must have auto-sync enabled for 2-way payment sync to work.

+- Adding a credit note to the invoice on Invoiced that marks the invoice as paid will not sync the payment to Quickbooks Online.

+- Adding a credit note to the invoice on Invoiced to partially pay the invoice will show in Quickbooks as undesposited funds.

+- Credit balances from Invoiced do not sync to Quickbooks Online.

 ## Troubleshooting

 When a sync fails you will be able to see the error message in the *Recent Syncs* section in **Settings** > **Accounting Sync**.
 Normally the error message will include the invoice # that failed and a detailed reason why it could not be synced.
 Oftentimes there is a manual action required on your end.